MoarVM/MoarVM/docs/unidata-file-formats.md

 ### Alias files

-* NameAliases
+* NameAliases          - +
-* PropertyAliases
+* PropertyAliases      - + (as part of `emit_unicode_property_keypairs`)
-* PropertyValueAliases - will also require multiformat parsing
+* PropertyValueAliases - + (as part of `emit_unicode_property_keypairs` and `register_pvalue_alias_unions` and `emit_unicode_property_value_keypairs`)

 ### Binary properties

-* PropList
+* PropList                          - +

-* emoji/emoji-data
+* emoji/emoji-data                  - +

-* extracted/DerivedBinaryProperties
+* extracted/DerivedBinaryProperties - +

 ### Enumerated properties

-* ArabicShaping - use for Joining_Group only
-* Blocks
-* DerivedAge
-* EastAsianWidth - XXXX: what about derived version?
-* HangulSyllableType
-* IndicPositionalCategory
-* IndicSyllabicCategory
-* LineBreak
-* Scripts
-* VerticalOrientation

-* auxiliary/GraphemeBreakProperty
-* auxiliary/SentenceBreakProperty
-* auxiliary/WordBreakProperty

-* extracted/DerivedBidiClass
-* extracted/DerivedCombiningClass
-* extracted/DerivedCompositionType
-* extracted/DerivedEastAsianWidth
-* extracted/DerivedGeneralCategory
-* extracted/DerivedJoiningGroup
-* extracted/DerivedJoiningType
-* extracted/DerivedLineBreak
-* extracted/DerivedNumericType

-### Ignored files
+* ArabicShaping - use for Joining_Group only?
+(XXXX: or just ignore?)
+* Blocks                           - + (directly and in `emit_block_lookup`)
+* DerivedAge                       - +
+* EastAsianWidth - skipped in favor of derived version - XXXX: Is that correct?
+* HangulSyllableType               - +
+* IndicPositionalCategory          - XXXX
+* IndicSyllabicCategory            - XXXX
+* LineBreak                        - +
+* Scripts                          - +
+* VerticalOrientation              - XXXX

+* auxiliary/GraphemeBreakProperty  - + (as grapheme_cluster_break)
+* auxiliary/SentenceBreakProperty  - + (as break_property)
+* auxiliary/WordBreakProperty      - + (as break_property)

+* extracted/DerivedBidiClass       - + (as derived_property)
+* extracted/DerivedCombiningClass  - + (as derived_property)
+* extracted/DerivedCompositionType - XXXX
+* extracted/DerivedEastAsianWidth  - + - seems preferred over EastAsianWidth file?
+* extracted/DerivedGeneralCategory - + (as derived_property)
+* extracted/DerivedJoiningGroup    - XXXX: Replace ArabicShaping?
+* extracted/DerivedJoiningType     - XXXX: Replace ArabicShaping?
+* extracted/DerivedLineBreak       - XXXX: Ignored in favor of LineBreak?
+* extracted/DerivedNumericType     - +

+### Mapping files

+* BidiBrackets               - XXXX
+* BidiMirroring              - + (as enumerated_property with int option)
+* CaseFolding                - +
+* CJKRadicals                - XXXX
+* DoNotEmit                  - XXXX
+* EquivalentUnifiedIdeograph - XXXX
+* SpecialCasing              - +

+* CODETABLES/CP1251          - ???
+* CODETABLES/CP1252          - ???
+* CODETABLES/index-jis0208   - ??? - uses mixed whitespace for layout

+### Sequences files

+* NamedSequences                  - +

+* emoji/emoji-variation-sequences - XXXX
+* emoji-ver/emoji-sequences       - +
+* emoji-ver/emoji-zwj-sequences   - +

+### Multiformat parsing required

+* DerivedCoreProperties     - XXXX: Currently handled incorrectly!
+* DerivedNormalizationProps - +

+### Bespoke parsing required

+* Jamo             - + - feeds Hangul syllable names; XXXX: also create `Jamo_Short_Name`?
+* ScriptExtensions - XXXX
+* UnicodeData      - + - XXXX: But some fields ignored?

+* extracted/DerivedName          - XXXX: Calculated using our own algorithms?
+* extracted/DerivedNumericValues - + - treated as a special kind of enumeration

+* UCA/allkeys      - +

+## Ignored Files

+These sections list the _intentionally_ ignored files in `UNIDATA/`, sorted by reason they are ignored.

+### Human-targeted files

+All of these are **ignored** because they are intended only for human consumption, not for machine parsing.

+* Index
+* NamesList
+* ReadMe

+* emoji/ReadMe
+* emoji-ver/ReadMe

+### Misc ignored files

+These files are all **ignored**, for various miscellaneous reasons.

 * CompositionExclusions    - replaced with property in DerivedNormalizationProps
-* Index                    - intended for humans
 * NamedSequencesProv       - for provisional sequences; currently empty
-* NamesList                - intended for humans
 * NormalizationCorrections - historical
-* ReadMe                   - intended for humans
 * StandardizedVariants     - only affects fonts and shaping algorithms

-* emoji/ReadMe             - intended for humans
-* emoji-ver/ReadMe         - intended for humans

-### Mapping files

-* BidiBrackets
-* BidiMirroring
-* CaseFolding
-* CJKRadicals
-* DoNotEmit
-* EquivalentUnifiedIdeograph
-* SpecialCasing

-* CODETABLES/CP1251
-* CODETABLES/CP1252
-* CODETABLES/index-jis0208 - uses mixed whitespace for layout

-### Sequences files

-* NamedSequences

-* emoji/emoji-variation-sequences
-* emoji-ver/emoji-sequences
-* emoji-ver/emoji-zwj-sequences

 ### Sources files

+All of these are currently **ignored** by `ucd2c.pl` since they carry character source data (and in the case of UniKemet, additional descriptive tags).
+It's not clear if we want to process these at all.

 * EmojiSources
 * NushuSources